Jcarl11/TMS-FINAL/README.md

 ```

 From Libraries tab, Add External JARs.
-Navigation to TrafficMonitoringSystem/third-party directory and select all jars.
+Navigate to TrafficMonitoringSystem/third-party directory and select all jars.

 Repeat the step and add OpenCV library.
 TrafficMonitoringSystem/opencv/opencv-343.jar